MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

    "version": [ 1, 0, 0 ]
   }
  ]
 }
 ```

-Now, let's create the custom block behavior json file in the behavior pack.
+Now, let's create the custom block behavior JSON file in the behavior pack.

 1. Inside the **custom_block_behavior_pack** folder, create a folder and name it **blocks**.
 1. Open the **blocks** folder.